 - The Medical Report of the prospective employee must not be more than two (2) years old.
 A medical officer must issue this from a recognized medical institution of the home country of the prospective employee.

 Once submitted, the Commission will cause an extensive review of the application to ascertain whether all relevant documents have been submitted in consideration of the work permit.
 In some instances, the Commission will carry out site/facility inspections.
 The outcome of the review could be any of the following;

 - application refused- meaning the application lacks merit.

-- application forwarded to the Ghana Immigration Service with a recommended term of permit- meaning the application satisfies all the requirements hence recommendation for approval by Ghana Immigration Service.
+- Application forwarded to the Ghana Immigration Service with a recommended term of permit- meaning the application satisfies all the requirements hence the recommendation for approval by Ghana Immigration Service.

 © Legalstone Solicitors LLP